When a Crankshaft – Camshaft Position Sensor goes BAD, your vehicle will not start.

 - If there’s no signal, you have a bad sensor.

-How To Testing a Three-Wire Sensor:
+How To Test, a Three-Wire Crankshaft – Camshaft Sensor:

-- First, Identify the power, ground, and signal wires using your vehicle repair manual.
-Next, Test the sensor circuit by setting your multimeter to “DC volts.”
+- First, identify the power, ground, and signal wires using your vehicle repair manual.
+Next, test the sensor circuit by setting your multimeter to “DC volts.”

 - Have your helper turn the ignition key on, but don’t start the engine.